Fish aggression: Aggression for genetic makeup

 Evolution of aggression can occur in fish due to their genetic makeup.
-To examine the relationship between aggression and genetic makeup, a team from CNRS/Laboratoire Neurobiologie et Développement conducted an experiment on zebra fish, spiegeldanio.
+To examine the relationship between aggression and genetic makeup, a team from CNRS/Laboratoire Neurobiologie et Développement conducted an experiment on zebra fish.
 At the beginning, the team of CNRS organized behavioral tests to quantitatively measure the three characters of aggressive behavior.
 In the experiment, it turned out that this particular fish has a mutation in its fgfr-1 gene summarizing for a membrane receptor sensitive to FGF (Fibroblast Growth Factor), which is a key for growth factor in those fish.
 As a reaction to the mutation, this group of fish displays low brain levels of histamine.
 Histamine is a neurotransmitter that controls appetite, sleep and attention in a species.
 Due to low histamine levels, zebra fish exhibit aggressive behavior.
 Therefore, the link between the fgfr-1 genes to histamine regulates the behavioral status of aggression in zebra fish.

-In another experiment Katrina Tiira performed a different test on land-locked salmon, Salmo salar to see if juveniles with low estimated genetic diversity showed less aggression.
-To continue the theory, researches selected one group of fish with low genetic diversity and another group with high genetic diversity, and compared aggression levels.
+In another experiment Katrina Tiira performed a different test on land-locked Atlantic salmon (Salmo salar) to see if juveniles with low estimated genetic diversity showed less aggression.
+To continue the theory, researchers selected one group of fish with low genetic diversity and another group with high genetic diversity, and compared aggression levels.
 They observed that salmon fry with low genetic variation showed less aggression than the other group.
 In the group of less variation, the researcher used closely related parents.
 The juveniles were genetically related sharing high number of alleles with each other.
 Thus, they display low aggression to their competitors as they used kin recognition method on others.
 In conclusion, it can be explained that genetic variation in salmon can manipulate the agnostic syndrome if the individuals in a group are closely related.

 Aggression in fish can be increased by the effect of growth hormone, or GH, which has an essential growth factor in this species.
 They control the use of nutrients in tissue synthesis.
 Thus, it increases the metabolic demands in species resulting in aggression to fight for daily needs.
-An experiment was designed on juvenile rainbow trout, Oncorhynchus mykiss.
+An experiment was designed on juvenile rainbow trout (Oncorhynchus mykiss).
 They selected two control fish (C/C pairs), two growth hormone treated fish (GH/GH pairs) or one growth hormone-treated and one control (C/GH pairs).
 From the testing, it was analyzed that the GH increases aggression levels in all groups of O. mykiss.
 It indirectly improved the swimming activity along with the attacking rate between competitors.
 In summary, growth hormone plays a vital role in controlling aggression in rainbow trout and other fish.